Will Yashwant Sinha vote for his son?

 On February 20, former finance minister Yashwant Sinha had said that time has not (yet) come to answer this question when asked whether he would address any election meeting from Hazaribagh where his son was expected to contest.

-I am contestimng this election under the dynamic leadership of Prime Minister Narendra Modi and the party president Amit Shah and their guidance and support, and with the support of all BJP workers there wont be any problem to win the seat for second consecutive term, Jayant Sinha said.
+I am contestimng this election under the dynamic leadership of Prime Minister Narendra Modi and the party president Amit Shah and their guidance and support, and with the support of all BJP workers there won't be any problem to win the seat for second consecutive term, Jayant Sinha said.

-Elections are not won singularly; but collectively with the vast support base and partys performance during the last five years.
-During the last five years the nation made dramatic progress in every sphere under the Prime Ministers leadership, Jayant Sinha said.
+Elections are not won singularly; but collectively with the vast support base and partys' performance during the last five years.

+During the last five years the nation made dramatic progress in every sphere under the Prime Minister's leadership, Jayant Sinha said.

 When asked who will be his main opponent from the Hazaribagh seat, Sinha said the Mahagthbandhan ally Congress is finding it difficult to name a candidate, which is definitely an advantage and plus point for me.